Semantic-Org/Semantic-UI-Docs/README.md

 You must install [DocPad](http://github.com/docpad/docpad), the static site generator used to create the HTML for the site, to render the contents of this repository.

+SUI docs use a version of DocPad compatible with Node 10.
+It is recommended you install [NVM](https://github.com/nvm-sh/nvm) and a compatible node version in order to create the documentation.

 ```
 npm install -g docpad@6.79.4
 docpad install eco;